O-1 Processing Time in 2026: How Long It Takes and How to Avoid Delays

 • Form I-129 is the primary application for an O-1 visa, and you shouldn’t file it until you have the necessary evidence that you qualify for an O-1.

-• The total O-1 timeline—from building your case to arriving in the U.S.—typically ranges from a few months to over a year.
+• The total O-1 timeline—from building your case to arriving in the U.S.—typically ranges from a few months to more than a year.

 Total O-1 timeline and processing time in May 2026